How to Create a Thermometer 🌡️ Chart in Excel

-In this article, you will learn how to create a chart that looks like a thermometer.
-For this type of graph, you will want to present data that shows the percentage of a value (e.g., the annual plan for the sale or use of the budget).
+In this Excel tutorial, you will learn how to create a chart that looks like a thermometer.
+For this type of graph, you will want to present data that shows the percentage of a value (e.g., the annual plan for sales or budget usage).

 Data preparation

 To create a thermometer goal chart in Excel, you need data.
-One cell should show the current value, and the second should be the target value.
-On this basis, calculate the percentage.
+Prepare the data.
+You will need two cells: one for the current value and one for the target value.

 Thermometer Chart Table